Follow budgetary requests and congressional appropriations on AGI's Federal Geoscience Funding page.

 On June 21, the Office of Management and Budget (OMB) released a plan to reform and reorganize executive branch departments and agencies of the federal government, following President Donald Trump’s March 13, 2017, executive order (E.O.
 13781) intended to improve the efficiency, effectiveness, and accountability of the executive branch.
 The plan outlines over eighty recommendations for structural realignment across the executive branch, including changes to geoscience-related federal agencies.
 At a House Committee on Oversight and Government Reform hearing on June 27, the OMB deputy director for management, Margaret Weichert, explained that the plan is a blueprint for public debate and congressional consideration.
 Ms. Weichert suggested that the proposed changes would take three to five years to execute, and that OMB would work with Congress to determine and approve aspects of the proposal that require congressional authority.

-A cabinet level change would merge DOEd and the Department of Labor (DOL) into a single federal agency, to be known as the Department of Education and the Workforce (DEW), with the intent to meet the needs of American students and workers, from education and skill development to workplace protection and retirement security.
-Under DEW, four main sub-agencies would focus on K-12, Higher Education/Workforce Development, Enforcement, and Research/Evaluation/Administration.
+A cabinet level change would merge DOEd and the Department of Labor (DOL) into a single federal department, to be known as the Department of Education and the Workforce (DEW), with the intent to meet the needs of American students and workers, from education and skill development to workplace protection and retirement security.
+Under DEW, four main agencies would focus on K-12, Higher Education/Workforce Development, Enforcement, and Research/Evaluation/Administration.

 According to the proposal, the K-12 agency would support state and local educational agencies to improve the achievement of preschool, elementary, and secondary school students, including students with disabilities, Native American students, and English language learners.
 The agency would be comprised of improved DOEd K-12 offices that would better integrate across K-12 programs and more effectively coordinate with higher education and workforce programs.
 The K-12 agency would administer activities that are currently implemented by DOEd’s Offices of Elementary and Secondary Education, Innovation and Improvement, English Language Acquisition, and Special Education Programs.